joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 ## Create a secret for your entitlement key
 {: #deploy-k8-docker-registry-secret-firewall}

-After you push the {{site.data.keyword.blockchainfull_notm}} Platform images to your own docker registry, you need to store the password to that registry on your cluster by creating a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/){: external}.
+After you push the {{site.data.keyword.blockchainfull_notm}} Platform images to your own Docker registry, you need to store the password to that registry on your cluster by creating a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/){: external}.
 Using a Kubernetes secret allows you to securely store the key on your cluster and pass it to the operator and the console deployments.

 Run the following command to create the secret and add it to your namespace:
 ```